Release Procedure

 $toolexe sign -pkcs11engine $engine -pkcs11module $module -h sha256 -t http://time.certum.pl -certs $certs -askpass -n "${signer}" -in $infile -out $outfile

-You will need to change a module
+You will need to change the module

 , _Windows